apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_expose.md

       --components strings             Component names to this operations --dry-run string[="unchanged"]   Must be "client", or "server".
 If with client strategy, only print the object that would be sent, and no data is actually sent.
 If with server strategy, submit the server-side request, but no data is persistent. (default "none")
-      --enable string                  Enable or disable the expose, values can be true or false -h, --help                           help for expose
+      --enable string                  Enable or disable the expose, values can be true or false --force                           skip the pre-checks of the opsRequest to run the opsRequest forcibly -h, --help                           help for expose
       --name string                    OpsRequest name. if not specified, it will be randomly generated -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
+      --sub-type string                Expose sub type, currently supported types are 'NodePort', 'LoadBalancer', only available if type is vpc (default "LoadBalancer")
       --ttlSecondsAfterSucceed int     Time to live after the OpsRequest succeed --type string                    Expose type, currently supported types are 'vpc', 'internet'
 ```